Customer tags in a product quiz: Klaviyo + Shopify orders

 Build the quiz

-- Hair-type answers with:
+- Hair-type answers tagged with:

-Dry Hair,Frizz,Dandruff,Damage - Goal answers with:
+Dry Hair,Frizz,Dandruff,Damage - Goal answers tagged with:

 Volume,Shine,Repair,Anti-Frizz